-Mount Nyainqentanglha, tallest peak in its range and tallest peak along side the Qinghai-Tibet Railway, and nearby Lake Namtso make up a sacred area in Tibet that attracts many Tibetan Buddhists for kora pilgrimages and meditation,making circumambulations around the mountain and lake.
+Mount Nyainqentanglha, the tallest peak in its range and the tallest peak alongside the Qinghai-Tibet Railway, and nearby Lake Namtso make up a sacred area in Tibet that attracts many Tibetan Buddhists for kora pilgrimages and meditation, making circumambulations around the mountain and lake.

 14. Yambajan— 4,306 m (14,130 ft)

-Yambajan's steamy springs and geysers are the last type of scenery on the Qinghai-Tibet Railway.
+Yambajan's steamy springs and geysers are the last types of scenery on the Qinghai-Tibet Railway.